It might be a little unsettling If your pet dog breathes fast while sleeping.

 When Do You Need To Be Concerned?

-A few other factors for your dog’s respiration may be fast when your dog is sleeping.
+A few other factors for your dog’s respiration may be fast when sleeping.
 Unfortunately, some of them are problematic.

 When a dog breathes rapidly when sleeping, it is primarily due to a harmless reason.
 But, the following medical causes are worth considering: